 - I understand that no film accepted for screening in competition at DCIFF may be withdrawn without the express written permission of DCIFF.
-In the event that a screening print is not delivered or in the case of technical issues, DCIFF reserves the right to screen publicly the DVD submission tape unless other arrangements have been made with you, the filmmaker.
+In the event that a screening print is not delivered or in the case of technical issues, DCIFF reserves the right to screen publicly the DVD submission file unless other arrangements have been made with you, the filmmaker.

 - I release DCIFF from all responsibility for any and all film loss or damage.
 I understand that my submission copies will not be returned.

 - I promise to contact DCIFF immediately regarding any changes to the information above, including Premiere status of my film or exhibition format.
 Failure to provide complete and updated information or failure to submit an exhibition copy of my film by the above-stated deadlines may cause the elimination of my film from competition.